DTM (nightclub)

-DTM (originally Don't Tell Mama) is an LGBT nightclub in Helsinki, Finland.
+DTM (originally Don't Tell Mama) was an LGBTQ nightclub in Helsinki, Finland.
 Founded in 1992, it was once the largest gay club in Northern Europe.
-The venue was initially situated in Helsinki's Kamppi neighborhood, having since relocated twice: first, to Iso Roobertinkatu in Punavuori in 2003, and second, to Mannerheimintie in Kluuvi in 2012.
-Popular with gay men, DTM also caters to a straight and lesbian customer base.
-The club's playlists contain primarily pop songs, dance music, techno and Finnish hits, with live entertainment often taking the form of drag shows.
+The venue was initially situated in Helsinki's Kamppi neighborhood and subsequently relocated three times: to Iso Roobertinkatu in Punavuori in 2003, to Mannerheimintie in Kluuvi in 2012, and to Teurastamo in Kalasatama in 2023.

+Popular with gay men, DTM also catered to a straight and lesbian customer base.
+The club's playlists contained primarily pop songs, dance music, techno and Finnish hits, with live entertainment often taking the form of drag shows.
 Through an agreement with UK-based promoter Klub Kids, DTM hosted visiting performers from RuPaul's Drag Race from January 2019 to early 2020, when the Mannerheimintie venue closed.

 The club temporarily ceased operation due to the COVID-19 pandemic, but following a protracted conflict over noise complaints from a neighboring hotel—which ended in June 2020—the Mannerheimintie location's rental agreement was dissolved.
-DTM is scheduled to reopen in summer 2023 in a new space on the outskirts of Helsinki's Kalasatama neighborhood.
+In April 2025, most of the staff and resident DJs at DTM's new home in Kalasatama resigned in protest of management that they feared would compromise DTM's principles and status as a safe space for the LGBTQ community.
+On 12 June, the club announced via social media that its parent company had filed for bankruptcy and that it would be closing its doors.

 Description

 Owned by Äkä Oy, DTM was once the largest gay club in Northern Europe.
-It has relocated several times since its inception, though it has always been in the vicinity of Helsinki's downtown area.
-The most recent location, on Mannerheimintie, closed in June 2020.
-General manager Tomi Häkkinen has stated that the establishment will reopen at a new address in 2021.
+It relocated several times, though until 2020 it was always in the vicinity of Helsinki's downtown area.

-The club's music selection consists mostly of "multilingual Eurovision pop tunes", English-language dance music and techno, as well as a selection of Finnish-language hits by artists such as Kaija Koo.
-Its live entertainment often features drag queens and go-go dancers.
-Each year during Pride Week, the venue hosts the finale of the Mr. Gay Finland competition, which began in 2010.
-International businesses, such as Nordea and Nokia, sometimes hold events and product launches there.
+The club's music selection consisted mostly of "multilingual Eurovision pop tunes", English-language dance music and techno, as well as a selection of Finnish-language hits by artists such as Kaija Koo.
+Its live entertainment often featured drag queens and go-go dancers.
+Each year during Pride Week, the venue hosted the finale of the Mr. Gay Finland competition, which began in 2010.
+International businesses, such as Nordea and Nokia, sometimes held events and product launches there.

-Since January 2019, DTM has had a partnership with Klub Kids, a European promoter that organizes continent-wide drag tours.
-The company produces a series of live shows called Klub Kids Helsinki, which brings RuPaul's Drag Race stars to DTM several times per year.
-To date, performers including Kameron Michaels, Bob the Drag Queen and Vanessa Vanjie Mateo have made appearances.
+From 2019 to 2020, DTM had a partnership with Klub Kids, a European promoter that organizes continent-wide drag tours.
+The company produced a series of live shows called Klub Kids Helsinki, which brought RuPaul's Drag Race stars to DTM several times per year.
+Through Klub Kids, performers including Kameron Michaels, Bob the Drag Queen and Vanessa Vanjie Mateo made appearances.